TheRetroMike/AdventureCoin/README.md

 ## Welcome, Adventurer! 🌍
 Embark on a journey with **AdventureCoin**, a crypto treasure built for the people, by the people.
 AdventureCoin is not just a currency — it's a quest to bring cryptocurrency to all who seek it.
 With no ASICs, no ICO, and no premine, AdventureCoin is **for the people**, by the people.

 In this world, **only CPUs** will lead you to victory.
 Whether you're using an ancient desktop or a modern machine, **AdventureCoin** can be mined by anyone who has a computer processor.
-It’s decentralized, fair, and a step towards a new world where power lies in the hands of the many.
+It’s decentralized, fair, and a step towards a new world where power lies in the hands of many.

 AdventureCoin Core is the gateway to this new world, offering a **layer 1 blockchain** experience with the **yespowerADVC** algorithm, ensuring that mining remains a truly **fair quest** for all.